Eagle-Owls

 Physical Characteristics

-Eagle owls are up to 2.5 feet long and weigh 3–10 pounds.
-Their wingspan is 4.5–6 feet.
+Eagle-owls are up to two and a half feet long and weigh three to ten pounds.
+Their wingspan is four and a half to six feet.
 Females are larger than males.
 Lifespan is up to 20 years in the wild.
-In human care, they may live 60 years.
-The Siberian eagle owl is a subspecies that is lighter in color and found in the mountains of Russia and Kazakhstan.
+In human care they may live 60 years.

 LOCATION WITHIN THE ZOO